 3) Structured market linkage opportunities for rural females so they have sustainable income streams even after the program concludes.

-SACHET Gallery promotes the indigenous art and craft of emerging and mid career artists/artisans from all parts of Pakistan.
+SACHET Gallery promoted the indigenous art and craft of emerging and mid career artists/artisans from all parts of Pakistan.
 Another uniqueness of the Gallery is that it periodically showcases the struggle of citizens sector through diverse media and artistic expressions.
 Since health is the main focus of SACHET, therefore Gallery offers an exclusive platform for organizations in public and private sector to display health communication material.

-Events at Gallery:
+Events organized at Gallery:

 • Screening of videos on social and political economy issues.